 Thus far, the proposal has introduced topics of urban expansion outward, upward, and downward as well as the city’s power to pull in essential resources and expel waste.
 We can also consider the city’s growth in a different way: its magnetic and global pull to attract wave after wave of diverse immigrants who helped develop the city and continue to do so today.
 The National Historic Site of Ellis Island (which the program will visit), through which my grandmother entered the country, along with 12 million others between 1892 and 1954, epitomizes the immigrant experience in that period.

-My maternal family resided in the Ridgewood neighborhood of Queens, where I was born (my paternal family lived in East Harlem).
+My maternal family resides in the Ridgewood neighborhood of Queens, where I was born (my paternal family lived in East Harlem).
 Ridgewood was home to a predominately German immigrant population at the start of the twentieth century.
 By mid-century, the neighborhood added East Europeans, especially Poles, Romanians, Serbs, and also Puerto Ricans.
 By century’s end, Ridgewood attracted immigrants from the Dominican Republic, Ecuador, Slovenia, China, and Korea.